-- (a) there is articulable and reasonable suspicion to believe that the subject of the investigation is planning criminal activity, or is engaged in criminal activity, that constitutes a hate crime or a crime that is reasonably likely to result in personal injury, property loss or property damage; and - the subject's First Amendment activities are relevant to the criminal investigation.
-Absent exigent circumstances that require an undercover investigation to commence immediately, the Police Department will not undertake any such undercover investigation unless it has first sought to gather information it seeks through direct and open communication with the subject of the investigation or the subject's membership.
-Authorized undercover investigations shall use the least intrusive techniques possible given the circumstances.
-Examples of less intrusive techniques include tactics such as researching departmental records or researching public records, the internet or other information sources accessible by the general public.
-When covert surveillance becomes necessary, the Police Department whenever feasible shall conduct that surveillance from a public location before undertaking surveillance from private property with or without the property owner's consent.
+(a) There is reasonab le suspicion to believe that the su bject(s) of the investigation is planning criminal activity, or is engaged in criminal activity.

+When covert surveillance becomes necessary , the Police Department whenever feasible should conduct that surveillance from a public location before undertaking surveillance from private property with or without the property owner's consent.
 Tactics employed by police personnel will comply with existing law, will not entail entrapment, and will not further criminal acts.
 Undercover officers shall not assume leadership positions in the organizations under surveillance and shall not attempt to direct organizational activities.
 Any such undercover investigation shall immediately cease when the investigation or other information reveals that the reasonable suspicion which prompted the investigation is unfounded.